 Pan-Seared Scallops with Cauliflower, Horseradish and Apple

-Scallops are one of my favorite foods and are bang on in season right now.
-Scallops are sweet and meaty; delicious!
+Scallops are one of my favourite ingredients, they are sweet and meaty; delicious!
 They are not only a delight to eat but a delight to work with… well that is if someone else does all the hard work in cleaning them for you.
 I have vivid memories of cleaning and opening scallops, then washing my hands using lemon dipped in salt, scrubbing for ages and then it still smells intensely after all the washing and scrubbing.
 The smell lingers on your hands for a long time.

 The combination of cauliflower, scallops and apple is not new; no it’s done and dusted by fellow cooks for many years, but let’s face it, it’s rather good, and my old saying is if it is not broken then do not fix it.
 Cooking is not about re-inventing the wheel, no, for me it’s about doing a job well and doing it right.
 The execution, presentation and taste is of prime importance.